Philip Boit

 Philip Kimely Boit (born 12 December 1971 in Eldoret, Kenya) is a cross-country skier and the first Kenyan to participate in the Winter Olympics.
 His first name is sometimes spelled as "Phillip".

 1996–98

 Philip Boit and compatriot Henry Bitok trained in Finland to become competitive skiers.
 Both were former middle distance runners with no previous skiing experience.
 Their project was sponsored by sportswear giant Nike.
 Winter training began in February 1996.
 Kenya had only one slot for the 1998 Winter Olympics in Nagano, which was taken by Boit, while Bitok finished his skiing career soon after.
 Boit's participation in the games gained worldwide media coverage.
 He finished 92nd and last in the 10-kilometer classic race.
 The awards for the race were delayed while winner Bjørn Dæhlie waited for Boit to reach the finish line to embrace him.
-The experience was so moving for Boit that he named one of his sons Dæhlie Boit.

 1999

 Boit participated in the 1999 Nordic skiing World Championships in Ramsau, Austria, and again finished last in the 10 km classic event.
 After the event, Nike dropped their sponsorship and Boit was forced to settle for "dry training" in Kenya for the next two years.